martinthomson/rfced-model/draft-thomson-rfced-model.md

 also provides payment for those contracted services.
 This means that the REP function is ultimately answerable to the IETF LLC with respect to performance.

 In practice, the IETF LLC delegates some of its authority to another body.
 This allows the IETF LLC to rely on the expertise of volunteers from the community in performing oversight.
-The IETF LLC currently delegates this function to the RFC Series Oversight Committee (RSOC), which is formally an activity of the IAB.
+The IETF LLC currently delegates this function to the RFC Series Oversight Committee (RSOC) via the IAB.

 The RSOC is given some authority over negotiating performance targets for the REP and the responsibility of ensuring that those targets are monitored.
 In